-In the GREASE framework, he will contribute to the country reports and to the team’s research in the MENA region.
+In the GREASE framework, he is the Project Coordinator for the UMVR and has contributed to the country reports and to the team’s research in the MENA region.

 Georges Fahmi is a research fellow at the Middle East Directions Programme of the Robert Schuman Centre for Advanced Studies, European University Institute in Fiesole, Italy.
 Previously, Fahmi was a non-resident scholar at the Carnegie Middle East Centre in Beirut, Lebanon.
 His research focuses on religious actors in democratic transition in the Middle East, the interplay between state and religion in Egypt and Tunisia, and religious minorities and citizenship in Egypt and Syria.

 For GREASE, he is in charge of the country report and country profile for Tunisia.

 Wafa Elgouz holds a Master’s degree in Marketing and Management of Commercial Action from the Faculty of Economic, Legal and Social Sciences, Cadi Ayyad University in Marrakech.
 As part of her Master degree training she had the opportunity to attend two important courses: one at the Mediterranean Agronomic Institute (IAM), Montpelier, on Sector analysis and company strategy, and the other at the National Agronomic Institute (INA) in Tunisia on the quality of consumer behavior.